 Link diversity across multiple domains demonstrates natural linking patterns and prevents over-reliance on any single source of authority.
 Search engines interpret diverse linking profiles as indicators of genuine authority and expertise.

 Contextual relevance ensures that linking pages share topical similarity or logical connections with the linked content, strengthening the authority transfer and relevance signals.
+Strategic approaches include outreach, guest posting, content marketing, and public relations efforts designed to earn links from relevant, authoritative sources.

 GEO authority building focuses on building brand presence and mentions across the digital ecosystem, recognizing that AI systems evaluate authority through different signals than traditional search engines.